 Dangerous Liaisons: Love and Death before the French Revolution

 Qualified students may be permitted to undertake a special project in reading and research under the direction of a member of the department.
 Students should seek an advisor and submit a proposal to the department well in advance of registration for the term in which the work is to be undertaken.
-FREN 0500 projects or essays proposed by senior majors for fall or spring may be eligible for departmental honors.
-(Approval required by the department as a whole.
-See requirements above.)
+(Approval required)

 CO-AUTHORED AND CO-EDITED VOLUMES

 L’éloquence du silence sur la scène théâtrale du 17e et 18e siècles, Hélène BILIS et Jennifer TAMAS (eds.), European Drama and Performance Studies ( Paris: Classiques Garnier, 2014).

 Madame de Sévigné: les Lettres de 1671, Frédéric CALAS, Nathalie FREIDEL, Cécile LIGNEREUX, Jennifer TAMAS (Paris: Nathan, coll.
 Atlande, 2012).